 COMMENTARY ON THE DEFINITION OF ADDICTION

 Some addictions do not occur to a degree that is overtly damaging.
-Because of this we don’t choose to invest the energy necessary to overcome Certain eating habits are an example.
+Because of this we don’t choose to invest the energy necessary to overcome.
+Certain eating habits are an example of this.
 Many people do not correct their eating until a heart attack, diabetes, or other condition forces them to invest the effort.
 Some addictions are so powerful they are life-threatening.

 Some addictions create a dependency which makes withdrawal life-threatening.
 For example, withdrawal from a severe drug addiction may lead to severe flu symptoms until the drug is taken.
 Withdrawal symptoms to this degree can require hospitalization.
 Some alcoholics and drug addicts actually die from the withdrawal.